Community Resources — Food & More

 We help seniors remain comfortable at home by providing compassionate, dependable, and affordable in-home care.

 Blessing Boxes for Manhattan/Riley County

 Small outdoor food pantries that serve those in need 24/7.
 Boxes are stocked with shelf-stable foods and personal hygiene products.

 Cats’ Cupboard: The K-State Food Pantry

-A food pantry providing non-perishable food, hygiene products, and kitchen supplies to currently enrolled K-State students and employees facing financial challenges.
+A campus food pantry providing perishable & non-perishable food, hygiene products, and gently used kitchen supplies to currently enrolled K-State students, with limited eligibility for University staff.

 Community Food Basket Serving Northern Riley

 The Community Food Basket is a food pantry serving area residents from the western boundary of Manhattan to the northern part of the county.
 Qualifications , Proof of address, limited income guidelines.

 Hours 10am-12 Noon Saturdays.